June 2006 (Part 1)

 This is an example of “a little knowledge is a dangerous thing”.
 Practicing this method as described in some books may injure your lung and heart systems.
 What is described is only one part of the training, and it is the external part.
 The internal part, which is more important, involves chi kung, and is not explained.

-One effective way to train this internal part is to practice “Single Dragon Emerges from Sea” or “Double Dragons Emerge from Sea” as in the Shaolin Wahnam “Five-Animal Set” or “Dragon-Tiger Set”.
+One effective way to train Dim Mak is to practice “Single Dragon Emerges from Sea” or “Double Dragons Emerge from Sea”, “Five-Animal Set” or “Dragon-Tiger Set”, as in the Shaolin Wahnam.
 Grandmaster Kai Uwe Jetkhandt of Shaolin Wahnam Germany is an expert at this, though much of his internal force for his Dim Mak is derived from his training in “Golden Bridge” and “One-Finger Shooting Zen”.

 Extinguishing a candle flame using a shooting finger is not a difficult art.
 In the 1980s before I traveled round the world to spread the Shaolin arts, extinguishing a candle flame with a shooting finger was part of a Level 1 test for Shaolin Wahnam students in Malaysia after they had practiced “One-Finger Shooting Zen” for three months.